Azure/cloud-scale-data-for-devs-guide/docs/event-sourcing.md

 </property>
 ```

-> [!NOTE]
-> The @EventHubOutput annotation's connection property will look for the AzureEventHubConnection application setting.
+> The `@EventHubOutput` annotation's connection property will look for the AzureEventHubConnection application setting.

 ## Deploy the Azure Function